This IBM assessment centre guide includes practice tests, coaching videos and tons of tips and tricks for IBM assessment centre success.

 The IBM assessment centre is notoriously long and challenging, and sadly the reality is that most candidates fall short.

-I received so many emails from people asking for help that I decided to create this guide to give candidates all the tools they need to succeed.
+We received so many emails from people asking for help that we decided to create this guide to give candidates all the tools they need to succeed.
 Let’s get started!